Bertram Brooker: Artwork

-In 1936, Brooker's novel Think of the Earth (1936) became the first work to win the Governor General's Award for Fiction, although very few copies were sold.
-In 1940 he joined the staff of the MacLaren Advertising Co.
+Memberships

-He was elected a member of the Royal Canadian Academy and the Ontario Society of Artists.
+He was elected a member of the Ontario Society of Artists.
 He was a founding member of the Canadian Group of Painters and belonged as well to the Canadian Society of Painters in Water Colour.

+Legacy

-In 1972, the National Gallery of Canada held Bertram Brooker: a retrospective exhibition which travelled nationally.
+In 1972, the National Gallery of Canada held Bertram Brooker: A Retrospective Exhibition, which travelled nationally.

+In 2024 the McMichael Canadian Art Collection organized a retrospective curated by Michael Parke-Taylor, titled "Bertram Brooker: When We Awake!"